11 Best Places You Can Change Your Coins for Cash For Free

 Make it a Family Game

-Your spouse and kids can have a separate change jar and collect all the coins to cash.
-Then, on a decided day you can count the coins and have a good family outing or movie or gift each other.
+Your spouse and kids can have a separate change jar and collect all the coins into cash.
+Then, on a decided day, you can count the coins and have a good family outing, movie, or gift each other.

-The point to note here is, you need to use only the accumulated coins and cannot spend any penny extra.
+The point to note here is that you need to use only the accumulated coins and cannot spend any extra penny.

-If you are able to collect more coins in a year, you can have a great family outing.
-But if you haven’t had luck during the year then maybe you can just settle over a candy treat.
+If you can collect more coins in a year, you can have a great family outing.
+But if you haven’t had luck during the year, maybe you can settle over a candy treat.

 Decorate and be Creative